News

 Government networks, financial services, defense communications and other critical sectors would be natural candidates if the technology proves scalable and operationally reliable.

-The announcement does not disclose commercial timelines or deployment costs.
+The public record still lacks commercial timelines or deployment costs.

 Still, it marks an important regional telecom milestone: quantum-safe communications are beginning to move from research programs into live carrier networks, and Gulf operators may increasingly use security resilience as part of their digital infrastructure strategies.